Reviews

 I can't think of another book that had me grinning throughout as much as Space Vulture, a total throwback to old-school science fiction of the pulp days...
 Space Vulture is a novel that fathers and sons can enjoy together.

---Reviewed by John in SF Signal
+--Reviewed by John DeNardo

 A really fun throwback to the pulp science fiction of yesteryear.